Norway’s second largest city and home to nearly 300,000 people. Bergen is a beautiful city surrounded by mountains and fjords.

 Nowadays, Bergen is a cultural hub with a massive student population.
 Its port is the largest in Norway, attracting aquaculture, shipping and the offshore petroleum industry.
 Tourists are drawn to its stunning scenery and street art.

-For gay rights in Norway, please see our Gay Oslo City Guide page.
+For details about gay rights in Norway, please visit our Gay Oslo City Guide page.

-Bergen has only one gay bar but as with most of Scandinavia liberal values pervade.
-Many gay tourists arrive every year and are welcomed with true Nordic hospitality.
+Bergen has a very small gay scene, with one known gay bar called Fincken.
+As with most of Scandinavia, liberal values pervade.
+Many gay tourists arrive every year and are welcome with true Nordic hospitality.

-In June, there is a popular annual gay Pride parade.
+In June, there is a popular annual gay Pride parade and festival.

-Bergen Airport, Flesland (BGO) is the second busiest airport in Norway and is a focus city for Scandinavian Airlines, Norwegian Air Shuttle and Wideroe.
+Bergen Airport, Flesland (BGO) is the second busiest airport in Norway, serving the Scandinavian Airlines, Norwegian Air Shuttle and Wideroe.
 It is well-connected to European cities with seasonal transatlantic flights.

 The airport is 18km from the centre of Bergen.
 The tram (Bergen Light Rail/Bybanen) is a comfortable and relatively cheap (37 NOK, more on the tram) way into town.
 Journey times do, however, take around 44 minutes.
 The airport stop is just outside Terminal 3.